 If the District determines a site or program requested is unavailable, the transfer shall become null and void, and the District will not be obligated to honor the transfer at another District site.
 A principal may not cancel an approved transfer during the year; however, the principal may cancel the transfer for the following year by providing written notification, including the reason for cancellation, to the parent and Student Services by May 1.
-Application and charter schools may have additional guidelines or deadlines for cancelling student transfers: parents and students in those schools need to be aware of these additional policies.
 Cancelled transfers result in students returning to their resident school.
 Parents may cancel an approved transfer at any time to return to their resident school by providing written notification to the Principal and Student Services.
-An emergency transfer previously made may be cancelled, with the concurrence of the board of the receiving district and the parent.
+Emergency transfers may be cancelled with the concurrence of the board of the receiving district and the parent.